 Section I. Tournament Format

-All USFHL National Championship Pathway Events will have the following structure: ● Games will be 4 quarters of 12-minutes with 2-minutes in between quarters and a 5-minute halftime
+Games are 4 quarters of 12-minutes with 2-minutes in between quarters and a 5-minute halftime

 Section II.
 Tournament Seeding Process